Engels23rd/Villa-Car/README.md

 # Villa-Car
-Web about cars where you enter a sign up to register and a sign in to log in to the site, where you will find relevant information about some cars.
+Web about cars where you enter a sign up to register and a sign in to enter the web, where you will find relevant information about some cars, this web has an "ANIMATED" design, beautiful and minimalist, it contains a table in supabase for the Sign Up.

 # Technologies Used